floooh/oryol/code/Modules/IO/README.md

 to host-platform IO-APIs, instead it only forwards IO requests to pluggable filesystem wrappers which are derived from the IO::FileSystem class.

-Pluggable filesystems are associated with an HTTP scheme either at startup or later through the IO::RegisterFileSystem() function.
+Pluggable filesystems are associated with an URL scheme either at startup or later through the IO::RegisterFileSystem() function.
 At the time of writing, Oryol comes with 2 standard filesystem implementations: